CodeofHuang/ICDF-Net/README.md

 # Dataset Preparation

-Please organize the dataset according to the following structure:
+We suggest structuring the dataset in the following way:

     dataset/
     ├── train/